- What is the percentage? — How to find the percentage of something?

-Percentage calculator is a tool that lets you do a simple calculation: how many percent of X is Y?
+This percentage calculator is a tool that lets you do a simple calculation: what percent of X is Y?
 The tool is pretty straightforward.
-All you need to do is fill in two fields and the third one will be calculated for you.
-Other than being helpful with learning percentages and fractions, this tool is handy in many different situations.
-For example, you may use percentage calculator to find an amount of income tax.
-Keep reading if you would like to see how to find percentages and what's the percentage formula.
+All you need to do is fill in two fields, and the third one will be calculated for you automatically.
+This method will allow you to answer the question of how to find a percentage of two numbers.

 5 percent is the same as

-100. In other words, the percentage tells us how one number relates to another.
+A percentage is also a way to express the relation between two numbers as a fraction of 100.
+In other words, the percentage tells us how one number relates to another.
 If we know that number

 A is 25% of number